RaccoonLabHardware/SNIFFER/README.md

 - Firmware loading: Yes
 - Detailed information of assembly:
 ~~~
+Firmware is in attachements.
-Firmware is in attachements in folder 'firmware', programming should be done in the part directly before assembly.
+Take a look at the picure in attachements should be installed from the side.
-'can-uart.bin' is for DD1 (STM32F103T8U6)
-'Protected-2-1-Bootloader.bin' is for U4 (STM32F103CBT6)
 ~~~

 ## Device and Documentation Support